sebinsua/flummox-playground/README.md

-- [ ] Make the react-router aware of authentication.
+- [ ] Work out at what point HMR broke.

 _____________________________________________________